 In contrast, the U.S. is zoned as a “red country.”
 Red countries are nations with increasing coronavirus numbers, steady infection numbers, or numbers that are diminishing at a slow rate.
-Meanwhile, rates in Europe are beginning to rise again, sparking concern across the globe.
-The rates in most U.S. states are increasing as well.
+The rates in most U.S. states are increasing as well, and the Thanksgiving holiday almost surely made things worse.

 The U.S. is among the countries most affected by the virus, as of Jan.
 29. Data is based on a country having more than 1 million inhabitants and its reported number of deaths per 100,000 people.